wernerandrew/jedi-starter/README.md

 jedi-mode.
 Additionally, the in-function tooltip pops up only on demand (a bit of a hack, via the `jedi:get-in-function-call-delay` variable).
-If you want to stick with the defaults, you can comment out or remove the following lines from jedi-start.el jedi
+If you want to stick with the defaults, you can comment out or remove the following lines from jedi-starter.el:

 ``` lisp
 (setq jedi:get-in-function-call-delay 10000000)